j7breuer/language-translation-api/README.md

     },
     "response": "Hello how are you?"
   },
-  "message": "Message translated from es to English."
+  "message": "Message translated from Spanish to English."
 }
 ```